 The East Kootenays region is a big place, something that becomes crystal clear among its majestic mountains and panoramic valleys.
 All of the spectacular parks, hot springs and hiking trails, as well as several alpine resorts, make this Utopia for wilderness explorers—especially if they’re beer lovers, too.

 If enjoying a beer amid spectacular wilderness vistas is your idea of a good time, then you have come to the right place.
 National and Provincial parks are waiting for campers and explorers, while the Powder Highway resorts and lodges offer snow-covered slopes throughout the winter months.
 In the broad Columbia Valley, hot springs beckon and lakes are ready for swimming and boating in the summer.

 Spread throughout is a network of thirst-quenching craft breweries.
 Fernie Brewing is nestled in the Canadian Rockies.
 From there, travel to Cranbrook, home of Fisher Peak Brewing at the Heid-Out restaurant, and then continue on to Over Time Beer Works in Kimberley.
-The beautiful Columbia River Valley opens up in front of you as you drive north to Invermere, the base of Arrowhead Brewing.
+The beautiful Columbia River Valley opens up in front of you as you drive north to Invermere.
 Nearby is Fairmont Hot Springs where the East Kootenay Beer Festival is held each June.
 Finally, head north to check out Whitetooth Brewing in Golden and Mt.
 Begbie Brewing in Revelstoke.